 Matroska is an audiovisual data container format.
-It was derived from a project called [MCF]; however, Matroska diverges from it significantly because it is based on Extensible Binary Meta Language (EBML), [RFC8794], which is a binary derivative of XML.
+It was derived from a project called [MCF] but diverges from it significantly because it is based on EBML (Extensible Binary Meta Language) [RFC8794], a binary derivative of XML.
 EBML provides significant advantages in terms of future format extensibility without breaking file support in parsers reading the previous versions.